 All cases must be filed by a certain deadline called the statute of limitations.
 This is a legal term which simply means the deadline for which you must file your claim.
 The statute of limitations is different depending on the type of case.
 If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
 (A minor has two years from his or her eighteenth birthday).
-If the case involves an oral contract which was broken or breached, you have two years from the date of the breach to file your action.
+If the defendant broke an oral contract, the plaintiff must file the case within two years of the breach.
 If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
-If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
-It can be very difficult to determine when the statute of limitations begins to run (even for veteran attorneys).
-It is far better to file the case and let the judge decide, rather than filing too late and having it dismissed.
+If the defendant committed fraud, the plaintiff has three years from when the plaintiff first learned of the fraud.
+It can be very difficult to find out when the statute of limitations begins to run.
+It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.

 What is small claims court mediation?

-San Benito County Small Claims Court cases are heard in 1 courthouse across San Benito County.
-The website address for San Benito County Superior Court is: www.sanbenito.courts.ca.gov.
-Here are the following locations where Small Claims Court cases are heard in San Benito County:
+Small Claims Court cases are heard in 1 courthouse across the County.
+The website for San Benito County Superior court is: www.sanbenito.courts.ca.gov.
+Here are the locations:

 The Main Courthouse is located at:450 Fourth Street Hollister, CA 95023-3892